rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.10.5 =
+= 3.10.6 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Removed extra code
+Fixed BuddyPress group privacy, JS issue with WordPress 4.5, 404 error on titles for bbPress templates

 == Sponsors ==